PriyankaDey18/Priyanka/index.md

 5. P. Dey, N. Balachandran, and D. Chatterjee, ``On minimum cost sparsest input-connectivity for controllability of linear systems", In the Proceedings of 57th Annual Conference of the Society of Instrument and Control Engineers of Japan (SICE), Nara, Japan, pp. 409-404, Oct.
 2018 [[doi]](https://ieeexplore.ieee.org/document/8492603)

 ### Awards and Honors
-IIT Travel Grant: for SICE, Nara, Japan, 2018
+- IIT Travel Grant: for SICE, Nara, Japan, 2018

-Student Travel Grant Award of 60,000 Yen to attend for attending SICE 2018
+- Student Travel Grant Award of 60,000 Yen to attend for attending SICE 2018

 ### Course Work
+**Control theory:** Modelling and Identification of Dynamical Systems, Control of Nonlinear Dynamical Systems, Systems Theory, Optimization Based Control of Stochastic Systems, Science of Information: Statistics and Learning, Physics and Control.

+**Probability:** Introduction to Probability and Random Processes, Advanced Probability and Random Processes for Engineers, Stochastic Processes, Random Graphs : Theory and Applications

+**Optimization:** Optimization, Combinatorial Optimization I

+**Mathematics:** Real Analysis, Measure Theory, Functional Analysis, Graph Theory, Combinatorics

+**Online Courses:** Machine Learning, Game Theory, Probability Theory: Foundation for Data Science, AI for everyone

 ### Workshops Attended
-1. Two-day workshop on Arduino Bot at KITS Nagpur, Aug 2011
+- Two-day workshop on _Arduino Bot_ at KITS Nagpur, Aug 2011
-2. Matrix Computation for Complex System, conducted by Centre of Excellence in Complex and Non-Linear Dynamical Systems (CoE-CNDS), VJTI, Dec 2013\\
+- _Matrix Computation for Complex System_, conducted by Centre of Excellence in Complex and Non-Linear Dynamical Systems (CoE-CNDS), VJTI, Dec 2013\\
-3. Non-linear State Estimation, conducted by CoE-CNDS, VJTI, Jan 2014\\
+- _Non-linear State Estimation_, conducted by CoE-CNDS, VJTI, Jan 2014\\
-4. Perspectives in Dynamical Systems and Control, organized by CoE-CNDS, VJTI and IIT Bombay, Mar 2014\\
+- _Perspectives in Dynamical Systems and Control_, organized by CoE-CNDS, VJTI and IIT Bombay, Mar 2014\\
-5. 25 Years of Passivity based Control: New Vistas, organized by CoE-CNDS, VJTI, May 2014.
+- _25 Years of Passivity based Control: New Vistas_, organized by CoE-CNDS, VJTI, May 2014.

+### Professional Activities
+**Reviewer:** IEEE Transactions on Automatic Control, IEEE Transactions on Smart Grid, American Control Conference 2018, European Control Conference 2018, Conference on Decision and Control 2020.

+**Teaching Assistant:**
+- Introduction to Probability and Random Processes  (July'16-Dec'19)

+- Signals and Feedback Systems Minor (Jan'17-May'17)

+- Optimization   (Jan'18-May'19)

+## Software Skills
+**Languages:**  C, MATLAB, Simulink, Mathematica, Octave, R

+**Typography:** Microsoft Word, Latex

 You can use the [editor on GitHub](https://github.com/PriyankaDey18/PriyankaDey.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.